certara/pyDarwin/docs/Usage.rst

 models.json
 --------------

 The models.json will contain the key output from all models that are run.
-This is not a very user friendly file, as a fairly complex json.
+This is not a very user friendly file, as it is fairly complex json.
 The primary (maybe only) use for this file is if a search is interupted, it can be restarted, and the contents of this file read in, rather than rerunning all of the models.
 If the goal is to make simple diagnostics of the search progress, the results.csv file is likely more useful.